High-speed rail in Italy: Network

 The following high-speed rail lines are in use.

 The table shows minimum and maximum (depending on stops) travel times.

 Milan to Salerno Corridor

-The Milan to Salerno is the major north–south corridor of the high-speed network.
+Milan to Salerno is the major north–south corridor of the high-speed network.

 The Milan–Bologna segment opened on 13 December 2008.
 Its construction cost was about 6.9 billion euro.
 The 182 km line runs parallel to the Autostrada del Sole, crossing seven provinces and 32 municipalities.
 There are eight connections with historic lines.
 At the Reggio Emilia interconnection a new station designed by the Valencian architect Santiago Calatrava was opened in June 2013.
 Calatrava has also designed a signature bridge where the line crosses the A1 motorway.
 The line travels through a new multi-level station at Bologna (Italy's principal railway junction) designed by Japanese architect Arata Isozaki.